-One myth about labor and birth is that losing the mucus plug means labor will begin soon, but this is not always the case.
-While cervical dilation could occur, active labor may not be near.
-In addition, the mucus plug can regenerate itself.
-With my first baby, I lost my mucus plug two weeks before going into labor, and then I lost it again the day contractions began.
-Losing your mucus plug is not a good indicator of when labor will begin, as it could be from hours to weeks away.1
+One myth about labor and birth is that losing the mucus plug means labor will begin soon.
+However, this is not always the case.12 While cervical dilation could occur, active labor may not be near.
+In addition, the mucus plug can regenerate itself.1 With my first baby, I lost my mucus plug two weeks before going into labor.
+Then, I lost it again the day contractions began.
+Losing your mucus plug is not a good indicator of when labor will begin, as it could be hours to weeks away.1

 2. You Can Only Chew Ice During Labor

 You may have heard the myth that you are not allowed to eat and drink during labor or that you are only allowed to suck on ice chips.
 Of course, no one is stopping you from eating snacks or meals while you labor at home.
 This is part of the reason many birth educators recommend staying home while in labor for as long as possible.

 Once you arrive at your birthing place, you may or may not be allowed to continue to eat.
 When I checked in to labor and delivery, my nurse brought me a menu and told me to order breakfast before the doctor placed orders to restrict my food intake.
 The reason for not being allowed to eat is that if you end up requiring a C-section, you risk vomiting and aspirating from sedation.2